knz/catwalk/README.md

 **catwalk** is a unit test library for Bubbletea TUI models.

-It enables implementers to verify the state of models as they process `tea.Msg` objects through their `Update` method.
+It enables implementers to verify the state of models and their `View` as they process `tea.Msg` objects through their `Update` method.

 It is implemented on top of [datadriven](https://github.com/cockroachdb/datadriven), an extension